itsheryash/Room-Game-in-Python/Instructions For Game.md

-A Room Monstor game where we can navigate through multiple rooms [hall, kitchen, dinning room, garden] where a Room could contain item either Key, Potion, Monster.
+A Room Monstor game where we can navigate through multiple rooms [hall, kitchen, dinning room, garden] where a Room could contain item either Key, Potion, Monster.[Limited to the Data given in the code as a Dictionary.]

 If you have Key and Potion in your Inventory and you encounter the Monster then you can defeat the monstor or else you will be defeat by Monster.
 Here we dont know where We could get the Key, potion or Monster.
 If there is any Key, Potion or Moster you would see when you enter the specific Room.